 Corporate commitment to building energy performance and reducing energy costs

-Promote RCx measures that are simple and robust instead of more complex systems that may be more efficient on paper but may lack persistence.
+Promote RCx measures that are simple and robust instead of more complex systems that may be more efficient on paper but may lack persistence because it is hard to understand how it is working, how it should be maintained, and how to adjust it if conditions change.

 Measures need to be understood by operations staff or will be overwritten.

-When there is operations staff turnover, encourage sharing of knowledge from outgoing operator to new staff.
+When there is operations staff turnover, encourage sharing of knowledge from outgoing operator to new staff, in the form of program controls sequence documentation or other materials.

 Encourage ongoing commissioning to identify non-functional parts of systems or setpoint changes.